codefortallahassee/microwebscraper/README.rst

 Micro Web Scraper
 =================

-A simple recursive HTML web scraper that takes a JSON file containing nexted keys & XPaths and stores the results in JSON.
+A lightweight recursive HTML web scraper that takes a very simple JSON file containing keys & xpaths and packages the response in JSON.

 keys that startwith '_' are arguments/parameters for the Python requests module.  "_url" is a required key.